Welcome to the San Joaquin Valley Chapter

 We have a subscription link for our mailing list!
 It’s a great way to stay in-touch with the Chapter.

-Brian Cypher’s new book, The San Joaquin Kit Fox, will ship out on October 5th, 2024 – see flyer for a 30% discount!
+Brian Cypher’s new book, The San Joaquin Kit Fox – see flyer for a 30% discount!

 An Introductory Guide to the Plants of the Southern San Joaquin Valley

-We have a February 2024 newsletter available here.
+We have an April 2025 newsletter available here.

 Complete Volumes of the Western Section’s journal, Western Wildlife, are now available as a single publication: click here to access.